-Guidelines for Extramural Activities, Associations and Interest for Staff
+Guidelines for Extramural Activities, Associations and Conflict of Interest for Staff

 The University of Pennsylvania recognizes that employees may have or acquire by virtue of their University positions knowledge and expertise that can be of value to extramural organizations, public or private, and to other departments within the University.
 Appropriate associations with government agencies, professional organizations and other extramural organizations can contribute to the development of the employee's professional capabilities and to the fulfillment of the University's public service responsibilities and may bring credit to the University.
 Appropriate associations with other University departments may also contribute to the "One University" concept and aid overall University communications, understanding and efficiency.
 Consequently, the University permits and encourages such associations, subject to constraints and limitations imposed by the need to avoid conflicts of interest.
 The purpose of this policy is to describe these constraints and limitations and to present guidelines and procedures by which conflict of interest is to be avoided.